 Iran's World Cup Participation in Doubt Amid US Visa Tensions: FIFA 'Confident' After Emergency Talks

-FIFA Secretary-General **Mattias Grafström** has held what were described as "constructive" emergency talks with Iran's football federation president Mehdi Taj, as political tensions between Washington and Tehran threaten to overshadow one of the tournament's most sensitive storylines.
+As of May 20, FIFA Secretary-General **Mattias Grafström** had held what were described as "constructive" emergency talks with Iran's football federation president Mehdi Taj, as political tensions between Washington and Tehran continued to overshadow one of the tournament's most sensitive storylines.

 The Visa Crisis

-The immediate trigger: Iran's FA president was **reportedly denied entry to Canada** for the FIFA Congress, allegedly due to links with Iran's Islamic Revolutionary Guard Corps (IRGC).
-This raised immediate questions about whether Iranian players, staff, and fans would face similar visa obstacles when attempting to enter the United States for World Cup matches.
-The US State Department has not publicly commented on the specific case, but existing sanctions regimes create substantial legal complexity around Iranian nationals entering US territory.
+The immediate trigger was the report that Iran's FA president had been **denied entry to Canada** for the FIFA Congress, allegedly because of links to Iran's Islamic Revolutionary Guard Corps (IRGC).
+That quickly raised questions about whether Iranian players, staff, and fans could face similar travel complications when entering the United States for tournament matches.
+The US State Department has not publicly commented on the specific case.

 Group G — Entirely on US Soil